Arc Flash Labeling

 Fill out the form to watch this Supervisor Safety Tip video.

 Hi.
-I'm Jill, chief safety officer with Vivid Learning Systems.
+I'm Jill, chief safety officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you, no matter where you work, safety training is for everyone.

 There are some of us who see arc flash labels or stickers on electrical panels and devices and think, "Great.
 I'll get some of those stickers, I'll out them on a panel or the device, and we're good.
 Our employees will know what level of arc-rated clothing they'll need to wear and which insulated tools they'll need," except it's really not that simple.
 There's a science behind those labels.